Sami1309/MBark/ReadMe.md

     ![](images/ReadmeImages/InstallExtension/5.png)
     > <pre>
     > Note: You'll get an annoying <i><b>"Disable developer mode extensions"</b></i> warning every time you start chrome
-    >       You cannot disable this (there used to be an old way via group policy, but google removed it because of malware concerns)
+    >       You cannot disable this.
+There used to be an old way via group policy,
+    >       but google removed it because of malware concerns.
     >       If its really bothering you can install <a href='https://www.google.com/chrome/canary/'>Chrome Canary</a>
     > </pre>